Property Management · Last updated 2 June 2026

 • Inspect balcony waterproofing and drainage for winter damage

-• Service any garden or outdoor furniture provided
+• Service any outdoor furniture provided with the tenancy

 Summer (June to August): Active Monitoring

-• AC is working hardest, highest failure risk period.
-Keep contractor contact ready.
+• AC is working hardest and failure risk is at its highest.
+Keep contractor contact details ready.

 • Check water systems for legionella risk in any property with extended vacancy